 Beef Enchilada Casserole is a flavorful weeknight meal that’s easy to make and family friendly.
 Seasoned ground beef and black beans are layered with corn tortillas, cheese, and enchilada sauce.

 I love an easy to make weeknight meal.
 This beef enchilada casserole is no exception!
 Not only is it easy to make, but it’s family friendly too.

-Ground beef and black beans are tossed in taco seasoning, then layered between corn tortillas, cheddar cheese, and my homemade enchilada sauce.
+Ground beef and black beans are tossed in taco seasoning, then layered between corn tortillas, cheddar cheese, and enchilada sauce.